Help Educate Actors, Musicians and Athletes on Saudi Arabia's Human Rights Abuses

 We need your help to rally your favorite artists and make sure they don’t have #SaudiRegrets.

-A leading women's rights activist who fought for Saudi women’s right to drive.
+A leading women’s rights activist who fought for Saudi women’s right to drive.
 Arrested in May 2018, authorities subjected her to torture and incommunicado detention.
-She remains behind bars and on trial for her peaceful activism.–Loujain al-Hathloul
+She remains banned from travel and faces a suspended sentence that could put her back in behind bars.–Loujain al-Hathloul

 Fierce activist for abolishing the discriminatory male guardianship system and fighting against the driving ban for women.
 She remains in detention since July 2018 along with the brutal crackdown on the women’s rights movement.–Nassima al-Sadah